cs50inarabic/Better-Learning/README.md

 # Education Development ^-^

 Hello guys!
-This Repository for Students and teachers who are interested in the development of education. we will disscus the best  topics  which can help to make a good understanding and a big motivation for learning.
+This Repository for Arabic Students and teachers who are interested in the development of education specially the Arabic contents ^-^. we will disscus the best  topics  which can help to make a good understanding and a big motivation for learning.

-Don't forget
+Don't forget to share because ?
 " We can change the word ,by giving the people hope"